zippered compression socks closed toe 20 30mmhg with zipper safe protection

 Regarding compression socks, one of the most important factors is whether you want an open or closed-toe design.
 Open-toe compression socks have a hole at the end of the foot, while closed-toe designs cover your entire foot.

 Open Toe Compression Socks are ideal for those who suffer from bunions, hammertoes, and other foot conditions that cause discomfort.
-They allow your toes to move freely, and don’t pressure them.
+They allow your toes to move freely and don’t pressure them.
 Additionally, they’re perfect when wearing sandals or flip-flops, as there isn’t anything covering your toes.

 Closed Toe Compression Socks provide support throughout your entire foot, which makes them better suited for individuals who experience swelling or pain in their feet.
 Closed-toe designs help prevent pooling in the feet by compressing all parts equally, ensuring blood flows back toward the heart.